aurimontem/phs/week_1/vim_exercise_1.md

 Copying and pasting multiple lines
 ----------------------------------

--   Ensure you are in 'Normal' mode by pressint Esc, then enter 'Visual' mode by pressing `v`.
+-   Ensure you are in 'Normal' mode by pressing Esc, then enter 'Visual' mode by pressing `v`.
 -   Use normal navigation to select the text you want to copy/cut
 -   `x` or `d` to cut the selected text